expez/.emacs.d/README.md

 The exception to this rule is the stuff produced by Emacs' customize facilities, they live in the file `customize.el`.
 Settings affecting Emacs proper live toward the bottom of the file `init.el`.

 ## Language support
-At present, or in the recent past, I have taken the time to setup Emacs for the following languages:

 * Haskell
 * Common lisp